-We need not be governed by deception; we must have the clarity of what Highlanders Football Club is.
+Deception and misdirection must not be the tools that govern our sociopolitical construction.
+Politics and football must be kept apart; we must have the clarity of what Highlanders Football Club is.
 A lack of clarity of what this great institution is will actually kill Bosso; Highlanders fans have to figure out how to shape the identity of the institution now and into the future.

-In Highlanders, fans/ supporters must demand a purely sporting institution that maintains political neutrality.
+In Highlanders, fans/ supporters must demand a purely sporting institution that maintains sporting credibility and stays off possible political affiliation.
 While accepting and respecting the right for individuals within the club structures to hold different political views, the challenge among Highlanders fans and supporters is to resist the exploitation of the institution for political gain by powerful individuals.